JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 # ABC Device Peripheral

-This branch ([source](https://github.com/JamesNewton/Arduino_Dynamixel_Stepper_Controller/tree/abc-pio)) is just an Arduino script, targeting the pi pico, to set pins high, low, input, pull up, or analog/rc servo, and control steppers, dynamixels, and more.
-And a bit more.
+This branch ([source](https://github.com/JamesNewton/Arduino_Dynamixel_Stepper_Controller/tree/abc-pio)) is an Arduino script, targeting the pi pico, to set pins high, low, input, pull up, or PWM, and drive devices like rc servos, and control steppers, dynamixels, and more.

+And a bit more than that: It's a byte code interpreted language that looks a bit like a high level language. e.g. `y:m*x + b`

-- Not something you have to re-program to support different devices; Everything is already there.
+- You don't have to re-program your bare metal IO processor to support different devices for your OS based device; Everything is already there.
 It's a REPL; a live environment.
 You type instructions, the hardware / devices responds.
-However, it can use the EEPROM to remember and re-play instructions, which are pretty capable.
+Although... it *can* use the EEPROM to remember and re-play instructions, which are pretty capable.

-- Not a replacement for Firmata as this is intended to be used by a human directly via serial monitor or terminal, in addition to being useful from a Pi or other high level robot controller.
+- Not a replacement for Firmata as this is intended to be used by a human directly via serial monitor or terminal, in addition to being useful from a PC, Pi, or other high level robot controller.

 **LANGUAGE**: This branch is the language version of the controller.
 The language goals are:
 - Get close to a high level language, w/ understandable syntax, without including a compiler, or a complex interpreter.
-- Use the minimum resources possible to interpret the bytecodes, focus on io with the devices.
+- Use the minimum resources possible to interpret the bytecodes, and focus on io with the devices.
 - Follow the pattern: *Destination* [*Operation* *Source* ...], e.g. <BR>`a:b+c*d` (no operator presidence. a is (b+c)\*d, not b+(c\*d))
-- The regular keywords and variables are single characters, making use of punctuation. e.g. `if` is `?`, `return` is `.`
+- Keywords and variables are single characters, making use of punctuation. e.g. `if` is `?`, `return` is `.`.
+The `r` register holds the radix for numbers. `t` holds the terminal device.

 Note: If SERVO_SUPPORT is enabled and the Dynamixel Shield is installed, then it does NOT communicate via the Arduino USB adapter during normal operation, it uses an external USB / TTL serial adapter instead because the Dynamixel is on the main Arduino serial port.
 If you don't need the servos, it will (probably) work with just the standard Arduino serial interface.